sciZer0/7/v/README.md

 The Vote DAO is being formed right now.

-If you are a programming engineer, you may become a Contributor of the Vote DAO.
+Being a software engineer, you may become a Contributor of the Vote DAO.

 <br>